yiisoft/validator/README.md

 $errors = $rule->validate($data)->getErrors();
 ```

 A more complex real-life example is a chart that is made of points.
-This data is represented as an arrays:
+This data is represented as arrays. `Nested` can be
+combined with `Each` rule to validate such similar structures:

 ```php
 use Yiisoft\Validator\Rule\Each;